DaveWM/dave-martin-blog/content/posts/running-datomic.md

 * You don't have to worry about having all the correct dependencies installed (e.g. the correct java version)
 * It's more predictable - if the transactor works correctly when you run it in a container, you can be sure

+Luckily, we don't have to build a Docker image from scratch, there's a base image [on GitHub](https://github.com/pointslope/docker-datomic), courtesy of [PointSlope](https://www.pointslope.com/).

 I looked at several platforms for Docker container hosting, including [hyper.sh](https://hyper.sh/) and [sloppy.io](https://sloppy.io/).
-Datomic realistically requires 2GB of RAM, which would cost around $15-20 per month.
+Since the base Docker image above requires a minimum of 1GB or memory, I needed more than 1GB of RAM, which would've cost around $15-20 per month.
 It actually worked out cheaper to rent a whole virtual machine, and run a Docker container on it.
 The platform I eventually landed on was [DigitalOcean](https://www.digitalocean.com).
 A VM (droplet in their terminology) with 2GB of RAM costs $10 per month, plus they give you $100 credit to get started.

 You have several choices of underlying storage.
 You can use AWS's DynamoDB, any SQL database or Apache Cassandra.
 I decided to go with PostgreSQL, because there are plenty of cheap hosting options.
 I went with [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql), because I was already using Heroku, and they have a free tier.
 I've never used any other hosted SQL service, so I can't recommend any others, but there are plenty out there.